 - Fire Science College Courses

-Each of these avenues contain different costs, time allowances, and variances.
+Each of these avenues contains different costs, time allowances, and variances.
 The following is a breakdown to help you decide on the best CE for you.

 The easiest CE for individual renewals is the online CE option.
 Websites such as Medic CE or CE Solutions are favorites within the individual renewal community.
 I have used both successfully based on recommendations.